miken32/NetworkRules/README.md

 ### private_ipv6
 The field under validation must be a private IPv6 addresses.
 The networks considered private are described in the `private_ip` rule.

+### private_net
+The field under validation must be a private IP network in CIDR notation.
+The networks considered private are described in the `private_ip` rule.

 ### routable_ip
 The field under validation must be a globally routable IPv4 or IPv6 address.
 This excludes all private and reserved ranges, as detailed the the `private_ip` rule.